Romney catches Santorum in Ohio dead heat

 HEAD VS. HEART

-The Reuters/Ipsos poll showed voters were responding to the two candidates for different reasons.
+The poll showed voters were responding to the two candidates for different reasons.

 Among those who went with Romney, 44 percent said they backed him because they believed he had a better chance at beating Obama in November, and 37 percent said their main reason for choosing him was his ability to improve the still-tepid economy.